Egyptian hieroglyphs: Simple examples

 Here, the 'house' glyph stands for the consonants pr.
 The 'mouth' glyph below it is a phonetic complement: it is read as r, reinforcing the phonetic reading of pr.
 The third hieroglyph is a determinative: it is an ideogram for verbs of motion that gives the reader an idea of the meaning of the word.

 Encoding and font support

 Egyptian hieroglyphs were added to the Unicode Standard in October 2009 with the release of version 5.2 which introduced the Egyptian Hieroglyphs block (U+13000–U+1342F).

 As of July 2013, four fonts, Aegyptus, NewGardiner, Noto Sans Egyptian Hieroglyphs and JSeshFont support this range.
 Another font, Segoe UI Historic, comes bundled with Windows 10 and also contains glyphs for the Egyptian Hieroglyphs block.
 Segoe UI Historic excludes three glyphs depicting phallus (Gardiner's D52, D52A D53, Unicode code points U+130B8–U+130BA).

+The Egyptian Hieroglyphs Extended-A Unicode block is U+13460-U+143FF.
+It was added to the Unicode Standard in September 2024 with the release of version 16.0:

+The Egyptian Hieroglyph Format Controls Unicode block is U+13430-U+1345F.
+It was added to the Unicode Standard in March 2019 with the release of version 12.0: